oberstet/scratchbox/freebsd/cruncher.md

 > Note: This is a *huge* package and pulls in lots of dependencies including the kitchen sink and X!.
 It will happily *ignore* our `/etc/make.conf` which is set up to ignore any X stuff.
 Don't know how to work around.

-o build the OpenJDK from the port collection (probably a bad idea .. see the note):
+To build the OpenJDK from the port collection (probably a bad idea .. see the note):

 ```
 cd /usr/ports/java/openjdk8